 The Global Executive MBA will immerse you in our global study locations.
-You will attend four core workshop residentials as a cohort in Manchester, Dubai and Hong Kong for greater exposure to international business culture (we will provide 26 nights of accommodation across the three core global workshops locations).
-You will then choose two electives with a workshop residential at any of our global centres: Dubai, Hong Kong, Manchester, Shanghai or Singapore.
+You will attend four core workshop residentials as a cohort in Manchester and Dubai for greater exposure to international business culture (we will provide 26 nights of accommodation across the three core global workshops locations).
+You will then choose two electives with a workshop residential at any of our global centres: Dubai, Manchester, Shanghai or Singapore

 Policy on additional costs